Montana/mars/README.md

 ## Testing

-You can test to see if the script work via you should get an output when checking the EC2 instance that looks similar to this:
+You can test to see if the script worked via you should get an output when checking the EC2 instance that looks similar to this:

 ````[ec2-user ~]$ lsblk
 NAME  MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT